mjt91/mjt91.github.io/_posts/2024-03-09-pufo-bot-part-one.md

 ## The idea

-I [episode PLACEHOLDER][episode] Florentin tells that he want in a deep rabbit hole of randomness.
+In [epidose no. UFO263 - Zufall][episode] Florentin tells that he want in a deep rabbit hole of randomness.
 He spent his Saturday evening creating random names on some website and went on creating random book titles from another website.

 It turned out in a beautiful impro sketch where Florentin and Stefan played out a episode of ["Das literarische Quartett"][quartett-wiki].
 There are many, many videos of it up on [YouTube][quartett-ty].
-For anyone interested in literature this is a great ressource (and speaking german of course 😁).
+For anyone interested in literature this is a great ressource (and for those who are speaking german of course 😁).

-**EXAMPLES OF TITLES NAMED BY FLORENTIN HERE**

 At the end of the episode Florentin posed the idea: How great would it be, if there exists a bot that creates top litertature lists with randomly created book titles and authors?